Critical Art Ensemble

-Critical Art Ensemble in Halle/Saale, Germany performing "Radiation Burn: A Temporary Monument to Public Safety", October 15th 2010.
+Critical Art Ensemble in Halle/Saale, Germany, performing Radiation Burn: A Temporary Monument to Public Safety, 15 October 2010.

-Critical Art Ensemble (CAE) is a collective of five tactical media practitioners of various specializations including computer graphics and web design, film/video, photography, text art, book art, and performance.
-For CAE, tactical media is situational, ephemeral, and self-terminating.
-It encourages the use of any media that will engage a particular socio-political context in order to create molecular interventions and semiotic shocks that collectively could diminish the rising intensity of authoritarian culture.
+Critical Art Ensemble (CAE) is a collective of tactical media practitioners working in fields including computer graphics and web design, film and video, photography, text art, book art, and performance.
+CAE describes tactical media as situational, ephemeral, and self-terminating, involving the use of media appropriate to a particular socio-political context.

-Since its formation in 1986 in Tallahassee, Florida, CAE has been frequently invited to exhibit and perform projects examining issues surrounding information, communications and bio-technologies by museums and other cultural institutions.
-These include the Whitney Museum and the New Museum in NYC; the Corcoran Museum in Washington D.C.; the ICA, London; the MCA, Chicago; Schirn Kunsthalle, Frankfurt; Musée d'Art Moderne de la Ville de Paris; the London Museum of Natural History; Kunsthalle Luzern, and dOCUMENTA 13.
+CAE was formed in Tallahassee, Florida, in 1987.
+Since then, it has exhibited and performed projects examining issues surrounding information, communications, and biotechnology at museums and other cultural institutions.
+These have included the Whitney Museum of American Art, the New Museum, the Corcoran Gallery of Art, the Institute of Contemporary Arts, the Schirn Kunsthalle Frankfurt, the Musée d'Art Moderne de la Ville de Paris, the Natural History Museum, London, and Documenta 13.

-The collective has written 7 books, and its writings have been translated into 18 languages.
+CAE's website lists eight books published through 2018; a further book, Unreality and Its Discontents: The Struggle Against Christian Nationalism, was published in 2025.
+Its writings have been translated into 18 languages.

-Its work has been covered by art journals, including Artforum, Kunstforum, and The Drama Review.
-Critical Art Ensemble is the recipient of awards, including the 2007 Andy Warhol Foundation Wynn Kramarsky Freedom of Artistic Expression Grant, the 2004 John Lansdown Award for Multimedia, and the 2004 Leonardo New Horizons Award for Innovation.
+CAE's work has been discussed in art and performance publications including Artforum, Kunstforum International, and The Drama Review.
+CAE received the 2007 Andy Warhol Foundation Wynn Kramarsky Freedom of Artistic Expression Grant and a special 2004 Leonardo New Horizons Award for Innovation.